 Why This Recipe Works

-I'm excited to share with you this easy, Thai Coconut Shrimp Soup Recipe.
+I'm excited to share with you this easy, Thai Coconut Shrimp Soup recipe.
 You can easily skip ordering Thai food takeout and make your own in the comfort of your own kitchen.
 After a long day, you can slip into your favorite pajamas, make this quick soup, sit on your favorite cozy spot, and warm up with this delicious soup!

 This soup is creamy, bold, and filling.
 It's versatile, too.
 You can swap out the shrimp for another protein.
 You can add additional veggies such as mushrooms.
 Scroll down a little further to check out all my suggested variations!

-You should be able to find all of the ingredients for Thai Coconut Shimp Soup in your grocery store.
+You should be able to find all of the ingredients for Thai Coconut Shrimp Soup in your grocery store.
 I've added some links to a couple of items if you need to order them.

 Shrimp - peeled and deveined.
 Use medium size shrimp.

-Coconut milk - use the full fat canned coconut milk!
+Canned coconut milk - use the full fat canned coconut milk!
 I use Imperial Dragon Coconut Milk for this recipe.
 Do not use the coconut milk in the refrigerated section of the store...it's not the same!

 Red curry paste - this is the main flavor ingredient for this soup so don't leave it out.
 I like Thai Kitchen Red Curry Paste.